Extending a warm welcome to you, traveller new. Out on sturdy and gnarled limb, let’s say I am happy to meet you and I hope you’ll stick around.

 (CV)

-For those unsure of where they have landed, these spaces High Up in the Trees, is where I share new collage works of mine, and introduce collaborative works made with Louise.
-With a small and sharp pair of Honey Bee scissors (their handle marked with black and yellow stripes, their precision-ground tips allow me to cut neatly into the tightest and tiniest of areas) in hand, I work.
+For those unsure of where they have landed, this space High Up in the Trees is where I share new collage works of mine, and introduce collaborative works made with Louise.
+With a small and sharp pair of Honey Bee scissors (their handle marked with black and yellow stripes, their precision-ground tips allowing me to cut neatly into the tightest and tiniest of areas) in hand, I work.

-With blog name pulled from both a line of text featured in a book of postcard collages by Rebecca Horn (All These Black Days — Between), and Chekhov's A Russian Affair, this space proves a comfortable and somewhat orderly repository for my collage works, collaborative pieces, and things seen or read recently.
+With blog name pulled from both a line of text featured in a book of postcard collages by Rebecca Horn (All These Black Days — Between), and Chekhov's A Russian Affair, this space proves a comfortable and somewhat orderly repository for my collage works and collaborative pieces alongside recently seen performances, exhibitions, and films, and books combed through.

 Sincerely Yours,